-North Carolina Clergy Sexual Abuse Lawyer
+North Carolina Clergy Sexual Abuse Attorneys

 North Carolina Catholic Church Abuse Lawsuits

-Numerous allegations of sexual abuse by Church employees and clergy have come to light as there has been new attention focused on decades of sexual assault in organizations such as the Catholic Church and the Boy Scouts of America.
+Numerous allegations of sexual violence and abuse by Church employees and clergy have come to light as there has been new attention focused on decades of sexual assault in organizations such as the Catholic Church and the Boy Scouts of America.

 Even though the Church is trying to clean up its act after decades of alleged abuse by members of the clergy, the Catholic Church still may not settle sexual abuse lawsuits.
 Therefore, you need a personal injury lawyer on your side to file a clergy abuse claim against the Church in North Carolina.